You know the feeling.

 - Assess your physical condition.
 If you're already stepping off a long-haul flight and are exhausted, make sure you don't choose the most active walking tour available.
 Opt for something shorter and less demanding.

 - Sort your transportation into town.
 You'll have any number of options, from limousines and taxis to airport buses and shuttles.
 Again, your airport website will probably give you the lowdown, as will any city official tourist office website.
 You can easily use Google Maps, but another highly helpful resource is Rome2Rio.

 - Have the correct paperwork.
 Not everyone can be in transit or enter a country automatically.
 Sometimes you'll need a visa and occasionally you may not be allowed in at all.
-Be sure you check - your airline should be able to provide you with the right information.
+Be sure you check any layover flight rules - your airline should be able to provide you with the right information.

 - Plan your itinerary carefully.
 Much as I love to play it by ear, a layover is one time when I don't.
-I plan each minute because catching that onward connecting flight is paramount.
+I plan each minute because catching those onward international connecting flights is paramount.
 Even if you only get to see a sight or two, it's worth it if you've never visited this particular destination.

 - Book your return to the airport.
 Whatever you do, make sure you have reliable transport - a train or a subway will do fine, whereas a bus or taxi may be subject to traffic.
 Whatever you decide, be sure you're back in time!
 Remember, in most international airports you should allow at least two hours before departure, often three and sometimes even four.

 What if you'd rather spend your layover IN the airport?